drcmda/scheduler-test/README.md

 This project creates a highly taxing environment for [react-three-fiber](https://github.com/pmndrs/react-three-fiber) and the [react scheduler](https://www.youtube.com/watch?v=nLF0n9SACd4).

 It simulates heavy load by creating hundreds of THREE.TextGeometry instances (510 to be exact).
 This class, like many others in Threejs, is expensive and takes a while to construct.
-If all 510 instances are created the same time it will cause 1085.77 of pure jank (Apple M1), the tab would normally freeze.
+If all 510 instances are created the same time **it will cause approximately a second of pure jank** (Apple M1), the tab would normally freeze.
+It runs in a loop and **will execute every 2 seconds**.

 You can try it yourself, here is a framework-independent stress-test that does exactly what this project is doing: